ChatImproVR/The-Book/src/wasm.md

 ### Including content
 If you need to include content with your plugin (e.g. models and textures), you may use the `include_bytes!()` macro provided in the standard library to embed these files in your WASM binary.
 For more advanced use-cases, consider the [include dir](https://docs.rs/include_dir/latest/include_dir/) crate.

-### Use the cargo-watch crate
-Running e.g. `cargo watch -x 'build --release'` in your plugin's root will compile it automatically when you save the source.
-In turn, the engine will reload your plugin automatically.
-This means you can effectively save source or assets and see the result immediately!

 ## Details
 We use the `wasm32-unknown-unknown` target.